What is a capacitor that can store electricity

 - What types of iron beds can store electricity

-- What are the electric hot water bottles that can store electricity
+- What is the name of the battery for electric vehicles that can store electricity

 - What is a room called if the bed back can store electricity